2025–26 Michigan Tech Huskies men's ice hockey season

-The 2025–26 Michigan Tech Huskies men's ice hockey season will be the 105th season of play for the program and 8th in the CCHA.
-The Huskies will represent Michigan Technological University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at MacInnes Student Ice Arena and be coached by Bill Muckalt in his 1st season.
+The 2025–26 Michigan Tech Huskies men's ice hockey season was the 105th season of play for the program and 8th in the CCHA.
+The Huskies represented Michigan Technological University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at MacInnes Student Ice Arena and were coached by Bill Muckalt in his 1st season.